 Can my teenager have a dental cleaning with braces on?
 Your Lincoln, NE children’s dentist answers…

 Yes, your orthodontist will encourage your teen to receive regular cleanings during their orthodontic treatment with your Lincoln, NE children’s dentist.
 At their visit, they will be examined for cavities and gum disease.
-Teenagers who are undergoing orthodontic treatment may be given special instructions for caring for their braces.
-It is critical to maintaining good oral hygiene during treatment.
+Teenagers who are undergoing orthodontic treatment may be given specific instructions to help care for their braces and teeth.
+It is critical to maintain good oral hygiene during treatment.

 “Electronic Cigarettes: Are they Safe?”
 Handout.

 (Click on picture below)